The International Flap Course

 Temporal flaps (Superficial Temporal Fascia, Deep Temporal Fascia and Temporalis)

-Scalping and Washio flaps
+Scalping flaps

 Forehead flap (Supratrochlear artery flap)